HibiscusMC/HMCWraps/CONTRIBUTING.md

 3. Bump versions in `build.gradle.kts`.
 We use the [SemVer](http://semver.org/) scheme. (`M`.`M`.`P`)
 4. Commit your changes with a descriptive message to a separate branch.
 Name it appropriately.
 5. Build the project and test your changes extensively.
-5. Create a pull using our demplate.
+5. Create a pull using our template.
-6. Wait for approval
+6. Wait for approval.
+Answer upcoming questions.